Janis (film): Summary

+Production

 Laura Joplin, the star's younger sister who contributed to the hit off-Broadway play Love, Janis (which was based on Laura's book of the same name), is seen and heard talking to Janis in television news footage from the ten-year reunion of Thomas Jefferson High School's class of 1960.
 Janis had graduated with the 1960 class of this high school in Port Arthur, Texas.
 The reunion, at which she gave a long press conference that is included in the film, took place in August 1970 at the Goodhue Hotel in Port Arthur.
 The hotel was demolished in 1990.

 Though 1974 is listed as the year of the film's release to cinemas and its copyright year, a Washington Post review indicates that DC-area moviegoers had their first chance to see it in March 1975.
 Post critic Tom Zito opined that the film's total lack of narration and a dearth of captions, with all the talking done during Joplin's lifetime, made it tedious.
 He said he felt uncomfortable that not only do viewers never see a connection between her deteriorating physical appearance and her death, but also that no one who worked on the film communicated to viewers that she is dead.

 This film remains a major source of footage for basic and premium cable TV documentaries about Joplin—projects that do include narration and sound bite interviews with those who knew Joplin.
 When documentaries include film clips of Joplin at her 1970 high school reunion, the 1974 documentary Janis is the source.
 Color film of an eloquent interview with Joplin in London in 1969 (outdoors with the sounds of car engines) also originates from Janis.
 That interview was done very shortly before or after concerts she gave at Albert Hall.
 If film of any of the concerts themselves exists, it has stayed in a vault since 1969.

+Release

+Universal Films distributed Janis in the United States, but only released it in one theatre in San Francisco for fourteen weeks.
+F. R. Crawley stated that Universal shelved the film in order to focus on larger films such as Jaws.